udkyo/pkgx/TESTING.md

-# UPM Testing Guide
+# pkgx Testing Guide

-This document describes the comprehensive testing strategy for UPM (Universal Package Manager) and how to run tests locally and in CI/CD.
+This document describes the comprehensive testing strategy for pkgx (Universal Package Manager) and how to run tests locally and in CI/CD.

 ## 🧪 Test Architecture

-The UPM test suite uses a **single source of truth** approach:
+The pkgx test suite uses a **single source of truth** approach:

-1. **`test_upm.py`** - The main UV script with inline dependencies that tests all functionality
+1. **`test_pkgx.py`** - The main UV script with inline dependencies that tests all functionality
 2. **`docker-tests.py`** - Docker orchestrator that runs the same UV script across different Linux distributions
 3. **GitHub Actions** - CI/CD pipeline that runs tests across Windows, macOS, and Linux